 What is the NAEP Trial Urban District Assessment (TUDA)?

 The Trial Urban District Assessment (TUDA) is a special project of the National Center for Education Statistics, the National Assessment Governing Board, and the Council of the Great City Schools to determine the feasibility of reporting district-level results for the National Assessment of Educational Progress (NAEP).
-The 2011 assessment marks the sixth assessment in reading since 2002 and the fifth assessment in mathematics since 2003.
-Results of the 2013 TUDA assessment will be released in the fall of 2013.
+The 2013 assessment marks the seventh assessment in reading since 2002 and the sixth assessment in mathematics since 2003.
+TUDA results in mathematics and reading are based on representative samples of 1,100 to 2,300 public school students at grade 4 and 900 to 2,100 public school students at grade 8 in each participating urban district in 2013.
 The District Profiles Tool provides tables and maps that compare urban districts based on the average scale scores for selected groups of public school students within a single assessment year or between two assessment years.

-How many districts participate each year, and how are they chosen?
+How many districts participate in TUDA each year, and how are they chosen?

 Students in the TUDA samples are also included as part of the state and national samples.
 For example, the results reported for students in Boston also contribute to the results reported for Massachusetts and to the results for the nation.
 The districts' results are weighted so that their contribution to the state results reflects the actual proportion of students in the population.